kawandag/edi_supply_chain_dashboard/README.md

 - **Data Processing**: Python, Pandas
 - **Visualization**: Plotly
 - **Data Sources**: EDI 810 (Invoices), EDI 820 (Payments)
-- **Hosting**: Streamlit Cloud / Heroku
+- **Hosting**: Streamlit Cloud

 ---

-## 📜 License
+## 📜 Note
 This project is provided for educational and professional demonstration purposes.
+Mock data is provided to demonstrate how dashboard works.